General2096/Sprinboard/README.md

 A packae called mplfinance was used to create the graph below where the last 120 days were assessed based on price and volume.

+`!pip install mpl_finance` or
+`!pip install --upgrade mplfinance` you already have the package installed.

 ![image](https://github.com/General2096/Springboard/blob/main/Capstone%20Project/Images/EDA%20mplfinance.png)